Soto, Stanton homers back Rodón as Yankees take advantage of wild Guardians to win ALCS opener 5-2

 UP NEXT

-Yankees RHP Gerrit Cole makes his third postseason start on Wednesday after beating Kansas City in the Division Series clincher.
+Yankees RHP Gerrit Cole makes his third postseason start on Tuesday after beating Kansas City in the Division Series clincher.
 He is 1-0 with a 3.00 ERA this postseason.
 RHP Tanner Bibee starts for the Guardians.
 He had a 2.08 ERA without a decision in a pair of Division Series starts against Detroit.
-Bibee has pitched once at Yankee Stadium, his second big league outing in May 2023.
-He allowed two runs over 5 1/3 innings in a no-decision, giving up Anthony Volpe’s opposite-field homer over the right field short porch.

 AP MLB: https://apnews.com/hub/mlb